Best Air Purifiers for Pet Dander in the Nursery (2026)

 Where the Levoit specializes, the Winix hauls.
 It’s built for the living room-scale spaces where the dog actually sheds, and its design is unusually friendly to pet households in two specific ways.
 First, a washable pre-filter catches the visible fur load — owners with multiple pets describe rinsing off a felt-like mat of hair — sparing the HEPA filter for the microscopic work.
 Second, the carbon odor filter is washable too, so the dog-smell layer doesn’t generate a recurring carbon-filter bill the way most rivals do.

 Two things to know, stated plainly.
-Its PlasmaWave ionization feature divides owners — some report irritation sensitivity — and our nursery-era policy is simple: it has an off switch, use it, enjoy the excellent filter-only operation.
-And Winix has lately replaced the 5500-2 with the 5510 — same machine in a new shell with slightly more airflow — so buy whichever is cheaper and skip any old stock priced like a collector’s item.
+Its PlasmaWave ionization feature divides owners — some report irritation sensitivity — and a sensible nursery-era policy is simple: it has an off switch, use it, and owners report excellent filter-only operation.
+And Winix has discontinued the 5500-2 in favor of the 5510 — a close successor with a slightly higher airflow rating, added Wi-Fi, and its own filter (the two filters aren’t cross-compatible) — so buy whichever is the better deal and skip any old stock priced like a collector’s item.

 The placement playbook